francissibal/Worlds-Largest-Banks-ETL/README.md

 **Business Requirements:**
 * **Data Source:** The system must extract data from the "By market capitalization" table on the designated Wikipedia page.
 * **Data Scope:** The pipeline must capture the bank's name and its market capitalization in USD for the top 10 institutions listed.
-* **Data Enrichment:** The market capitalization must be converted from USD to three additional currencies: British Pound (GBP), Euro (EUR), and Indian Rupee (INR) to serve international stakeholders.
+* **Data Enrichment:** The market capitalization must be converted from USD to three additional currencies: British Pound (GBP), Euro (EUR), and Philippine Peso (PHP) to serve international stakeholders.
 * **Data Accessibility:** The final, processed data must be delivered in two formats:
     * A **CSV file** for quick, ad-hoc analysis by analysts using tools like Excel.
     * A **SQLite database** to serve as a stable, queryable source for potential future dashboards or applications.